Sushantkumar47/react-numbersapi-showcase/Learnings.md

-# 📘 Learning Journey – Numberverse Project (Beginner Reflection)
+# 📘 Learning Journey – Numberverse Project

 This file documents my personal learning experience while building the **Numberverse** project.
 I am a developer with no prior professional experience, and this project helped me explore multiple real-world concepts in React, TypeScript, form validation, and API integration.